flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 Finally, press LSK5R to go to the `NEXT PHASE`, `DESCENT WIND`.
 Pressing LSK3R for `WIND REQUEST` will calculate the wind profiles during the descent phase based on the simBrief-provided wind data.

+!!! tip "Manual Entry"
+    If you are obtaining your winds data from another source please note that the format is as follows:

+    ``` title="Winds Format Example"
+    Magnetic Heading / Wind Speed / Altitude
+    ```

+    Examples are provided above and please note that altitude is written in relation to flight level (FL).

 ### Fuel and Weight

 See [Fuel and Weight](loading-fuel-weight.md)